OpenGenus/face/README.md

 ![Output2](https://user-images.githubusercontent.com/61888364/144326381-e631a083-ac33-4c29-b278-1b6ec0508db5.PNG)

 - We start it by printing the eigenVectors stored in an array, read eigen faces and finally read and process the chosen test image.
 - The result gets displayed in new window as described in the video below.
-It has a scroll bar for increasing or decreasing the number of eigen faces used for reconstruction.
+It has a slider for increasing or decreasing the number of eigen faces used for reconstruction.
 - By trying all combinations, we can dynamically see the best reconstructed image.
-The reconstructed image on the right dynamically changes with respect to the number of eigen faces chosen on scroll bar.
+The reconstructed image on the right dynamically changes with respect to the number of eigen faces chosen on slider.

 ## Output Window :
 https://user-images.githubusercontent.com/61888364/144326239-ee2a6e46-55ad-44cc-80ab-81f6305dc75d.mp4